 Football can be a source of serious debate.
 Something about the world's most popular sport makes it capable of producing heated arguments on everything from the best strikers of all time to the most decorated players in history or whether Lionel Messi is the greatest of all time.

 Regardless of all these disagreements, there's one thing that many football fans can agree on: the Premier League is the most competitive division in the world.
 Despite being dominated by world class talents and elite coaches such as Pep Guardiola and Jurgen Klopp, the English league consistently throws up surprise results and is lauded as being a competition in which anyone can beat anyone.
-Results such as AFC Bournemouth's recent 3-0 battering of Manchester United at Old Trafford are a testament to this.
+Lower-table sides regularly take points off the established "big six", with even title contenders dropping matches to relegation-threatened clubs across the course of a season.

 Meanwhile, the UEFA Champions League is often seen as the highest quality form of football to be found anywhere in the planet, even better than the Premier League.